 Kathleen’s cross-discipline approach to riding and training is deeply rooted in her experience as a rider and trainer.
 She has always had an affinity for working with young horses and developing their potential.
 She also spent three years working at a horse hospital, which has provided her with a deeper understanding of the relationship between the physiology and health of a horse and the horse’s performance.
 Her broad range of experience across many disciplines and working with all breeds of horses has resulted in a high level of demand for her services, including conducting clinics throughout California and across the United States.
 Kathleen recently completed the Train the Trainers Western Dressage program in Canada.
 Kathleen has recently taught international clinics in Ireland & Holland.

 Currently, Kathleen resides in the equestrian community of Murrieta, California (La Cresta) where she maintains a riding facility.
-Kathleen is ARIA Certified trainer.
-However, she also is an authorized trainer at the Canyon Lake Equestrian Center and regularly travels to communities throughout Southern California to train horses and give lessons.
+Kathleen is ARIA Certified Trainer.
+She regularly travels to communities throughout Southern California to train horses and give lessons.
 She trains a range of horse breeds in a variety of disciplines daily.
 When she is not traveling to horse shows or clinics, she gives lessons to a number of competitively oriented youth and adult riders.

-My experience in western dressage includes 3 consecutive years of garnering multiple top 10 finishes at the Western Dressage World Championship Show.
-I also have participated in attended the California and Canada Western Dressage Association of America Train the Trainers program.
+My experience in western dressage includes 6 consecutive years of garnering multiple top 5 & 10 finishes at the Western Dressage World Championship Show.
+I also have participated in the California and Canada Western Dressage Association of America Advanced Train the Trainers program.
 I also have had the privilege to serve as a demo rider in the WDAA Advanced Train the Trainer program.
+I am currently in WDAA Apprentice Judge Program.
 My success working with clients and their horses in western dressage skills is built on decades of riding and training in the disciplines of western, English, and dressage riding.
 My background also includes American Riding Instructors Association (ARIA) certification and in Level II Western Dressage.